 Take a look at your larger goal for the year and break it down into four equal smaller goals.
 Then, as you shoot for your smaller goals, you’ll automatically be making progress toward your big goal.

 I’ve tried to get in shape for years.
-It’s not necessarily about body image, but because I want as much energy as possible to start a business, keep up with my girls, and romance my wife.
+It’s not necessarily about body image (a past-focused goal for me), but because I want as much energy as possible to start a business, keep up with my girls, and romance my wife.

 For some reason, I never connected the why with wanting to get in shape.
 It was never a focus for me.